inlivedev/inlive-js-sdk/packages/room/README.md

   A method to create and register a new client to the room.
 It expects two parameters.
 The `roomId` is required.
 The second parameter is an optional config to set a custom client data.
 This method will return a promise.

+- `room.getClient(roomId: string, clientId: string)`

+  A method to get the client data.
+It expects a `roomId` and `clientId` as parameters.
+This method will return a promise.

 - `room.setClientName(roomId: string, clientId: string, clientName: string)`

   A method to set a client name based on `clientId`.
 This is useful for setting a friendly name or label on a specific client.
 It requires `roomId`, `clientId` and `clientName` parameters to be set.
 This method  will return a promise.